 While artisan cakes and bread might cost quite a bit, the raw ingredients are very affordable.

-Flour, sugar, milk, eggs and yeast are all cheap stock cupboard essentials that are staple ingredients in myriad baking recipes.
+Flour, sugar, milk, eggs and yeast are all cheap stock cupboard essentials that staple ingredients in myriad baking recipes.

 Best of all, there is an abundance of baking recipes available online for free and plenty you can try in my free recipe index.

 Thrilling, dramatic, and immersive, and of course, we’re talking about movies.

 Watching movies is a great way to pass time and enjoy yourself without forking out.

 Needless to say, we don’t mean visiting the movie theatre for the latest blockbusters – which would cost a fortune.

 Instead, borrow DVDs from friends.
 Visit charity stores for great deals.

 Record anything that’s being shown on regular TV channels.

 If you get into movies, and you’ve exhausted all the cheaper options, it’s worth investing in a subscription to a streaming service for a few months so you can make the most of the titles they’ve got.